astronomer/docs/learn/airflow-snowpark.md

 2. Copy the following code into the file.
 Make sure to provide your Snowflake database and schema names to `MY_SNOWFLAKE_DATABASE` and `MY_SNOWFLAKE_SCHEMA`.

-    - A [**Snowpark-optimized warehouse**](https://docs.snowflake.com/en/user-guide/warehouses-snowpark-optimized) for model training.
-While the tutorial DAG uses a small dataset where model training can be accomplished using the standard Snowflake warehouse, Astronomer recommends to use a Snowpark warehouse for model training in production.
-If you want to use a Snowpark warehouse for model training you will need to either:
-        - Use a Snowflake account with `ACCOUNTADMIN` privileges.
-In this case the Snowpark-optimized warehouse is created by the [setup](airflow-setup-teardown.md) task (`create_snowflake_objects`) at the beginning of the tutorial DAG.
-The free trial account does have the required privileges.
-        - Ask your Snowflake administrator to create a Snowpark-optimized warehouse (`SNOWPARK_WH`) for you.

-    If you do not want the DAG to automatically setup and clean up the Snowflake custom XCom backend, set `SETUP_TEARDOWN_SNOWFLAKE_CUSTOM_XCOM_BACKEND` to `False` to remove the `create_snowflake_objects` and `cleanup_xcom_table` tasks from your DAG.

-    If you want to use a Snowpark-optimized warehouse for model training, set `USE_SNOWPARK_WH` to `True` and provide your warehouse names to `MY_SNOWPARK_WAREHOUSE` and `MY_SNOWFLAKE_REGULAR_WAREHOUSE`.

     <CodeBlock language="python">{airflow_with_snowpark_tutorial}</CodeBlock>

     This DAG consists of eight tasks in a simple ML orchestration pipeline.

-    - `create_snowflake_objects`: Creates the Snowflake objects required for the Snowflake custom XCom backend.
+    - Optional. `create_snowflake_objects`: Creates the Snowflake objects required for the Snowflake custom XCom backend.
 This task uses the `@task.snowflake_python` decorator to run code within Snowpark, automatically instantiating a Snowpark session called `snowpark_session` from the connection ID provided to the `snowflake_conn_id` parameter.
-This task is a [setup task](airflow-setup-teardown.md) and will not be shown in the DAG graph if you set `SETUP_TEARDOWN_SNOWFLAKE_CUSTOM_XCOM_BACKEND` to `False`.
+This task is a [setup task](airflow-setup-teardown.md) and will only be shown in the DAG graph if you set `SETUP_TEARDOWN_SNOWFLAKE_CUSTOM_XCOM_BACKEND` to `True`.
+See also Step 3.3.

     - `load_file`: Loads the data from the `ski_dataset.csv` file into the Snowflake table `MY_SNOWFLAKE_TABLE` using the [load_file operator](https://astro-sdk-python.readthedocs.io/en/stable/astro/sql/operators/load_file.html) from the Astro Python SDK.